 If you are investing for income, it is essential to understand if the company you are investing in qualifies for Qualified Dividends and that you are within the correct holding times.

-Reducing your taxes as a long-term investor and an income investor will make a significant impact on your overall investment return, especially when compounded over the years.
+Reducing your taxes as a long-term and income investor will significantly impact your overall investment return, especially when compounded over the years.